-Most side effects are short-lived, but some may persist for weeks or months after treatment.
+Most side effects are short-lived and reversible (even severe cases), but some may persist for weeks or months after treatment.
 Occasionally, side effects may be permanent or emerge long after treatment has finished (known as late side effects).
 Your doctor will discuss potential side effects before you begin treatment.